-During the grant performance period, the two BE funded troopers will conduct 1,215 CVSA inspections with a minimum of 50% of the inspections on carriers engaged in international commerce.
+During the grant performance period, officers will conduct 1,215 CVSA inspections with a minimum of 50% of the inspections on carriers engaged in international commerce.
 5% of the inspections will be conducted on passenger carriers engaged in international commerce.

-- Number of domestic carriers receiving a CVSA inspection - Number of international commerce carriers receiving a CVSA inspection - · Number of CVSA inspections conducted on passenger carriers
+- Number of domestic carriers receiving a CVSA inspection - Number of international commerce carriers receiving a CVSA inspection - Number of CVSA inspections conducted on passenger carriers